 Col’s goal was to leave home and live independently.
 “None of my mates still live with their mums, so why should I be any different,” he told his mum.

 A little over a year later, after a lot of hard work, heartbreak and sacrifice he found himself living in Brisbane.

 “I was sharing a flat with a bloke that I met in hospital, doing all my own cooking, cleaning, personal care and housework, driving myself to work every day in my own car and getting my wheelchair in and out.
 I was also training with Sporting Wheelies when I wasn’t busy socialising with friends.”

 Col likes to tell stories, preferably about himself.
 “People say I should be 400 years old to have done all the things that I have done so far in my life,” he jokes.

 “I’m writing an autobiography called Fifty Hats that tells stories about all the different hats I’ve worn over the years.”

 Col has experienced, and survived, many of the major life events that most people go through in their life’s journey.
 To get all the details of his colourful life you will have to read his book or you could just ask him.

-Since returning to work in 1980, Col has never been unemployed.
-He’s been a goat farmer, draftsman, bookkeeper, adventure camp coordinator, maths tutor, and statistician, managed an employment agency and worked in a hardware store.
+Col has not been unemployed since he returned to work in 1980.
+He’s been a goat farmer, draftsman, bookkeeper, adventure camp coordinator, maths tutor, statistician, and a manager at an employment agency.
+He’s even worked in a hardware store.